lyokha/nginx-haskell-module/haskell/ngx-export-distribution/README.md

 ```

 This should build library *ngx_distribution_test.so* and link it against
-Haskell libraries found in the global package database and the Cabal's global
+Haskell libraries found in the global package database and the Cabal package
-package store.
+store.

 ##### Drawbacks